Godley & Creme: 10cc split and later years

 Their 1984 single "Golden Boy" was included on 1985's The History Mix Volume 1 album which celebrated 25 years of recording together.
 The album, co-produced by J. J. Jeczalik of Art of Noise, remixed samples of their previous recordings to a disco beat.
 This album also contained the single "Cry" which, helped in part by the video, became their biggest US hit, reaching No. 16.
 The song reached No. 19 in the UK.
 A video cassette was also released with visual imagery to complement the music.

 Godley & Creme released their final album, Goodbye Blue Sky, in 1988.
 This album abandoned electronic instruments and used harmonicas, organs, and guitars to tell the story of the earth on the brink of nuclear war.
-The pair ended their working relationship soon after the release of the album, In a 1997 interview, Creme explained:
+The pair ended their working relationship soon after the release of the album.
+In a 1997 interview, Creme explained:

-In the early 1990s, Godley and Creme were approached by Polydor Records executives about recording a reunion album with 10cc.
-However, according to Godley, the duo's contributions to the album, ...Meanwhile, were minimal.
-Studio musicians dominated the recording, and while Godley contributed a lead vocal on the song "The Stars Didn't Show", they rarely saw Stewart and Gouldman.
-The album was a commercial failure, and Godley and Creme went their separate ways once again.

-Freeze Frame, Ismism and Birds of Prey were subsequently reissued on CD, with addition of bonus tracks that had previously only been available on singles: